 What's happened

-Ayatollah Ali Khamenei, Iran's Supreme Leader, was killed in a US-Israeli strike.
-Hassan Khomeini, a moderate and grandson of Iran's founder, emerges as a potential successor amid political uncertainty and calls for reform within Iran's establishment.
+Ayatollah Khamenei, Iran's 86-year-old Supreme Leader, was killed in a US-Israeli strike.
+His death raises questions about Iran's future leadership, with Hassan Khomeini, a moderate and grandson of Iran's founder, emerging as a potential successor amid political uncertainty.
+The attack has caused regional chaos.

 What's behind the headline?